Anunth-R/Fast-Robots/lab_5.md

 ![image](https://github.com/user-attachments/assets/22e11369-afd9-4ad8-a59d-82601605f309)

-We run the first cell to start the controller and the second one to stop the controller and dump all of the accociated data into python.
+  We can run the first cell to start the controller and the second one to stop the controller and dump all of the accociated data into python.
 Finally, I added some safety logic to the BLE that stops the motors in case my computer looses connection to the robot.

 ![image](https://github.com/user-attachments/assets/0bb7416d-5f4b-4c9c-8834-155b8258755a)